IkeguchiLab/3D-RISM-AI/README.md

 ## Usage
 Simply,
 ```
-python Scripts/3D-RISM-AI
+python Scripts/3D-RISM-AI.py
 ```
-uses XGBR as a model and ComPrtLigBind as a descriptor.
+predicts binding free energies using XGBR as a model and ComPrtLigBind as a descriptor.

 Output is regression.pdf displaying predictions of binding free energies.